casey-dietz/web-sprint-challenge-authentication-and-testing/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes.
+- [*] Submit via Codegrade by committing and pushing any new changes.
-- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
+- [*] Create a pull request to merge `<firstName-lastName>` branch into `main`.
-- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
+- [*] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade for automated feedback.
+- [*] Check Codegrade for automated feedback.
-- [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [*] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [*] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+JSON web tokens have cryptographic signatures and session cookies do not.
+Also JWT are stateless and sessions are stores in a servers memory.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+The bcrypt hashing function allows us to build a password security platform that scales with computation power and always hashes every password with a salt.

 3. How are unit tests different from integration and end-to-end testing?

+Unit testing is a testing method by which individual units of source code are tested to determine if they are ready to use, whereas Integration testing checks integration between software modules.
+End-to-end testing tests all layers of the application at once.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It promotes confirmatory testing of your application code and detailed specification